Mastercard/terraform-provider-restapi/docs/index.md

 Optional:

-- `endpoint_params` (Map of List of String) Additional key/values to pass to the underlying Oauth client library (as EndpointParams)
+- `endpoint_params` (Map of String) Additional key/values to pass to the underlying Oauth client library (as EndpointParams)
 - `oauth_scopes` (List of String) scopes